 Synchronizing the Blockchain

-A much faster method.
+This is a much faster method.
 Raw blockchain data provided by the official Electroneum team.
 Note that if your PC quality is poor, it can take some hours to fully import blockchain and refresh wallet data.

-Method 3: Remote Node
+--- METHOD 3: Remote Node

 By connecting to a remote node you don’t have to download the Blockchain to your computer nor you have to wait for it to sync.
 This will connect your wallet to the network right away.